frankvegadelgado/finlay/README.md

                         An integer specifying the number of random matrix tests.
   -s SPARSITY, --sparsity SPARSITY
                         Sparsity of the matrix (0.0 for dense, close to 1.0 for very sparse).
+  -a, --all             Enable find all triangles
-  -l, --log             Enable file logging
+  -w, --write           Enable write random matrix to file -l, --log             Enable file logging
 ```

 This tool is designed to perform tests on randomly generated square matrices of varying sparsity.
 The options allow users to control the matrix dimensions, the number of tests to run, and the matrix sparsity.
+In additon, the random matrix can be written to the directory from which the command is run.
 File logging can also be enabled.

 # Code